BobConanDev/ganhacks/README.md

 ## 12: If you have labels, use them

-- if you have labels available, training the discriminator to also classify the samples: auxillary GANs
+- if you have labels available, training the discriminator to also classify the samples: auxiliary GANs

 ## 13: Add noise to inputs, decay over time